 What makes me different from other Practitioners?

-Hello, my name is Alan and I’ve been helping people recover from injuries and various other conditions for over twenty-five years.
+I have been helping people recover from injuries and various other conditions for over thirty years.

-I have spent all this time attempting to turn myself into the best therapist I can possibly be – somebody who has the answer to MOST muscular-skeletal discomfort or energy imbalance, without the need to refer a patient off to somebody else when the going gets tough, or an answer can’t be easily found.
-Being brutally honest, I help most people that come to me but not everyone.
-As I like to say to those patients who have unrealistic expectations – “I’m good, but I’m not God”
+During this time I have attempted to become as proficient as possible – I have strived to become someone who has the answer to MOST muscular-skeletal discomfort or energy imbalances, without the need to refer a patient off to somebody else when the going gets tough, or when an answer to an injury can’t be easily found.
+Luckily, I am able to help most people that come to me but unfortunately not everyone, (as I like to say to those patients who have unrealistic expectations – “I’m good, but I’m not God”).

-Arriving at therapeutic practice from The computer industry, (and bringing many years of martial arts training along with it – I was a student of the martial arts for more years than I care to remember, and hold black belt Dan grades in Goshinjitsu and Bujinkan Ninjutsu), I began my formal therapists training in 1990 with the gifted acupuncturist Gerry Roche.
+I began my formal therapists training in 1990 with the gifted acupuncturist Gerry Roche, in Newport.
+Gwent.
 He helped me recover from a failed spinal operation and inspired me to become a Therapist in my own right.

 In 1992, I was fortunate to be accepted into the European school of Modern Acupuncture, run by the complementary therapy guru Mr Ken Andrews.

-There I qualified in Anatomy & Physiology, and was also thoroughly schooled in many disciplines of physical and energetic alternative and complementary therapies, including; Traditional & modern acupuncture, five element, frequencies, balance points and soft tissue & manual releases.
-This led to diplomas in advanced modern acupuncture, massage, neuromuscular release & Cranial sacral therapy.
+There I qualified in Anatomy & Physiology, and was also thoroughly schooled in many disciplines of physical, energetic, meridian and complementary therapies, including:- Traditional & modern acupuncture, five element theory, frequencies, balance points, soft tissue & manual release techniques.
+This led to diplomas in advanced modern acupuncture, massage, Neuromuscular & Myofascial release, as well as Cranial sacral therapy.

-I joined the Association of Osteomyologists in 2003 and gained further diplomas in Muscle Energy Technique, and Cranial sacral therapy, and leaving them in 2009 when they started to move in a direction that I no longer agreed with.
+I joined the Association of Osteomyologists in 2003 and gained further diplomas in Muscle Energy Technique, and Cranial sacral therapy, But left them in 2009 when they started to move in a direction that I no longer felt comfortable with.

-If you got this far, thanks for reading and good health for the future.
+If you got this far without dozing off, thanks for reading and good health for the future.